springernature/shunter/docs/usage/configuration-reference.md

 }
 ```

 You may now realise why `staticData` must not contain keys in the top level called `layout` or `errorContext`.
-While we could encapsulate `staticData` under a new key and remove this restriction, doing so would impair the ability of the user to re-use existing templates when rendering errors, as it would require moving aroud the Dust context stack in the event we are rendering an error page.
+While we could encapsulate `staticData` under a new key and remove this restriction, doing so would impair the ability of the user to re-use existing templates when rendering errors, as it would require manipulating the Dust context stack in the event we are rendering an error page.

-If you need a large set of `staticData`, maybe consider a Custom Configuration?
+Finally, if you do require a large set of `staticData`, maybe consider a Custom Configuration?

 Adding Custom Configurations